Parietal eye: Discovery

 In 1872, Franz Leydig, a professor of zoology at the University of Tübingen, dissected four species of European lizards—the slow worm (Anguis fragilis) and three species of Lacerta.
 He found cup-like protrusions under the middles of their brains.
 He believed the protrusions to be glandular and called them frontal organs (German Stirnorgan).

 In 1886, Walter Baldwin Spencer, an anatomist at the University of Oxford, reported the results of his dissection of 29 species of lizards; he noted the presence of the same structure that Leydig had described.
-Spencer called it the pineal eye or parietal eye and noticed that it was associated with the parietal foramen and the pineal stalk.
+Spencer called it the pineal eye or parietal eye and noticed that it was associated with the parietal foramen and the pineal stalk, which attaches the pineal gland to the rest of the brain.
 In 1918, Nils Holmgren, a Swedish zoologist, found the pineal eye in frogs and dogfish.
 He noted that the structure contained sensory cells that looked like the cone cells of the retina, and hypothesised that the pineal eye could be a primitive light-sensing organ (photoreceptor).
 The organ has become popularly known as the "third eye".

 Presence in various animals

 The parietal eye is found in the tuatara, most lizards, frogs, salamanders, certain bony fish, sharks, and lampreys.
-It is absent in mammals but was present in their closest extinct relatives, the therapsids, suggesting that it was lost during the course of the mammalian evolution due to it being useless in endothermic animals.
+It is absent in mammals but was present in other extinct members of Synapsida including Therapsida.
+The pineal foramen became completely closed over in mammal line cynodonts belonging to Probainognathia, indicating the parietal eye lost its functionality in the ancestors of mammals by the Middle Triassic.
 It is also absent in the ancestrally endothermic ("warm-blooded") archosaurs such as birds.
 The parietal eye is also lost in ectothermic ("cold-blooded") archosaurs like crocodilians, and in turtles, which may be grouped with archosaurs in Archelosauria.
 Despite being lepidosaurs, as lizards and tuatara are, snakes lack a parietal eye.